-The guide rod (G), which simplifies positioning of the trial neck segment (H) and, where used, the trial proximal spacers, is screwed into the thread of the implanted stem and fixed in place using a hex screwdriver (K) (Fig. 9).
+The guide rod (G), which simplifies positioning of the trial neck segment (H) and, where used, the trial proximal spacers, is screwed into the thread of the implanted stem and fixed in place using a hex screwdriver (Fig. 9).

-For the functional test, a trial neck segment (H) is pushed over the guide rod (G) and onto the implanted hip prosthesis stem by hand or by using the insertion forceps (M) (Fig. 10).
-The teeth inside the trial neck segment must fit into the toothing on the stem.
+For the functional test, a trial neck segment (H) is mounted on the inserter (I), then pushed over the guide rod (G) and onto the implanted prosthesis stem.
+The teeth inside the trial neck segment must fit into the toothing on the stem (Fig. 10).